Courses in Ed Zone 2 include the Leaving Certificate and many one-year PLC (Post Leaving Cert) and FETCH (Further Education and Training) courses.

 Repeat Leaving Certificate

 Education and Training Boards offer repeat Leaving Certificate courses in a number of colleges throughout the country.
-Alternatively a number of private colleges offer repeat Leaving Certificate courses.
-The good news is that repeat classes tend to be small, which allows for individual attention and there is a big focus on study skills.
+Some private colleges also offer repeat Leaving Certificate courses.
+Repeat classes tend to be small, which allows for individual attention.
+They also typically have a big focus on study skills.

-Enrolment and advice on subject choices normally takes place from the beginning of August to mid September each year, depending on the college.
+Enrolment and advice on subject choices generally takes place from the beginning of August to mid September each year, depending on the college.

 The cost of doing a repeat Leaving Certificate varies.
-ETB colleges (formerly VECs) are the less expensive option, however students are advised to check with their local ETB to see what exact costs are involved.
-If you choose to repeat it with a private college the cost is considerably higher.
+ETB colleges are the less expensive option.
+Students are advised to check with their local ETB to see exactly what costs are involved.
+If you opt to repeat with a private college the cost is likely to be considerably higher.